-Many people think that when they are behind bars, they should call bail bond agents first.
+Many people think that they should call bail bond agents when they are behind bars first.
 But that’s usually not true, especially in DWI cases.

 Often, a Rochester DWI attorney can arrange pretrial release with few or no conditions, and at little or no cost to the defendant.
 Procedurally, attorney bonds are more streamlined than non-attorney bonds.
 Since the defendant already has hired a lawyer, there is a higher chance that the defendant will appear at trial, so bond is easier and less expensive.